 Showtime!
-How do you stumble through the Christmas chaos?
+How do you stumble through the holiday chaos?
 Hopefully, you are aware of one thing: Both, consumers and businesses, know what they want, and they want it now.
-Thus, do everything you can to avoid reputational damage.
-Here is what that means for Logistics:
+So, do everything you can to avoid reputational damage.

 - Ensure the correct product or service: There is one fundamental expectation from your customer or business partner: The product/material they ordered is what they will receive.
 So, make sure you meet those expectations.
 It’s worth slowing down to pick the correct product from your shelf or provide the exact service that you promised.
 Do everything you can to avoid additional costs and time for you or your customer due to returns or unnecessary communication to clarify issues.

-- Use your data: Did your achieve the goals you defined in your preparation phase?
+- Use your data: Did you achieve the goals you defined in your preparation phase?
 Measuring your performance is important, so make sure you use the data you have collected during the past weeks.
-Did you meet or exceed your expectations?
+Did you meet or exceed expectations?
 Do you even have valuable KPI’s and reports that help you to understand what happened and if your season has been a failure or success?

 - Commit to change: What is one thing that you will do differently in the new year?
-Find real, meaningful opportunities to do better and then set a goal for 2021 to commit to that action.
+Find real, meaningful opportunities to do better and then set a goal for 2023 to commit to that action.
 Learning alone is not enough if it isn’t converted into action.